Amphetamine/dextroamphetamine (By mouth)

-- If you cannot swallow the capsule, carefully open it and sprinkle the beads over a spoonful of applesauce.
+- If you cannot swallow the capsule, you may open it and sprinkle the contents over a spoonful of applesauce.
 Swallow the mixture right away without chewing.
-Do not store it.
-Do not crush or chew the beads.

-- Tablet: Take it in the morning and early afternoon.
+- Tablet: Take the tablet in the morning and early afternoon.
 You may have trouble falling asleep if you take it at night.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you have used an MAOI within the past 14 days.

 - Some foods and medicines can affect how this medicine works.
 Tell your doctor if you are using any of the following: